- ICT/Computing and Business Studies

 - The emphasis is on participation and enjoyment and the opportunities are open to young people of all abilities.

-- Badminton, Basketball, Tennis and an outdoor gym are available for use at lunchtimes.
+- Badminton, Basketball, Tennis (summer) and an outdoor gym are available for use at lunchtimes.
 After school activities include Football, Rugby, Hockey, Netball, Badminton, Trampolining and Basketball in the winter and Cricket, Striking Games, Tennis and Athletics in the summer.

 - A variety of teams from across the year groups compete in the Brighton and Hove Schools leagues and are also entered into County and National competitions.